top of page

 As a general rule, avoid putting *any* original artwork in a place where it's exposed to sunlight most of the day.
 Etching ink is lightfast, but I would still rather be safe than sorry here.
 This also goes for places with very high air humidity, the paper and frame can suffer from it.

-Alright, that's about all I can say on the matter.
-Hope it helps and that you find an awesome frame for your print!
+Hope this helps and that you find an awesome frame for your print!
 It fills my heart with joy to see how people frame and place them, so please feel free to tag me on social media or send me an email when you've got a photo of it :)

 - Inken